ExDBN: Learning Dynamic Bayesian Networks using Extended Mixed-Integer Programming Formulations: Numerical Experiments

 \subsection{Synthetic Benchmark Results}

-In the following benchmark, the generation methods described in Section \ref{sec_data_gen} are used to compare ExDBN with DYNOTEARS \cite{Pamfil2020DYNOTEARSSL} under the assumption of Gaussian noise.
-Even though the cost function is a maximum likelihood estimator (see Section \ref{rem:identifiability}) for non-Gaussian noise also, we leave this evaluation for a future publication.
-The scaling is studied for different numbers of variables, samples and graph generation methods with the relevant metrics; SHD, F1 score and G score recorded in Figures \ref{fig:1}, \ref{fig:2} and \ref{fig:3}.
-A statistical ensemble with 10 different seeds was used for each of the experiments and the mean and worst possible case value is used in the plots.
-It should be noted, that naturally the worst possible value and the mean can together be used to bound the variance with respect.
-The solution time is capped for ExDBN at 7200 seconds and the regularization applied in ExDBN needs to be scaled appropriately with the number of samples as it is assumed that the optimal choice of regularization constant is a decreasing function of the number of samples.
-We use the aforementioned as a guide (in a non-strict way) to find the right regularization for a given sample size.
-This follows from the fact that the regularization is to be kept proportionally small to the main objective expressed by \eqref{eq_cost_function}.
-Furthermore, it was found that changing the regularization from L1 to L2 is beneficial for identification when the number of samples is large.
-Furthermore, if we don't know the ground truth graph.
-We can try to run the algorithm for multiple values of $\lambda$ and $\eta$ and then use the one which yields better MIP GAP.
-For smaller number of samples the regularization L1 works better.
-For bigger number of samples L2 yields good results and it is usually faster.
+In the following benchmark, the generation methods described in Section \ref{sec_data_gen} are used to compare ExDBN with DYNOTEARS, LiNGAM, and NTS-NOTEARS under the assumption of Gaussian noise.
+Even though the cost function is a maximum likelihood estimator (see Section \ref{rem:identifiability}) for non-Gaussian noise, we leave this evaluation for future publication.
+The performance was studied for different numbers of variables, samples, and graph generation methods, with the relevant metrics: SHD and F1 score, reported in Figures \ref{fig:shd_er_sf_experiments} and \ref{fig:fscore_er_sf_experiments}.

+A statistical ensemble with 10 different seeds was used for each experiment, and the mean, standard deviation, and worst-case values are reported in the plots.
+We used Gurobi as MIQP solver.
+The running time for ExDBN was capped at 7200 seconds, and the memory was limited to 32 GB.
+The regularization applied in ExDBN needs to be scaled appropriately with the number of samples, as the optimal regularization constant is assumed to be a decreasing function of sample size.
+We use this assumption as a non-strict guideline to select the appropriate regularization for a given sample size.
+This follows from the requirement that regularization should remain proportionally small compared to the main objective expressed by equation \eqref{eq_cost_function}.
+It was also found that switching from L1 to L2 regularization improves identification performance when the number of samples is large.
+When the ground-truth graph is unknown, the algorithm can be run for multiple values of $\lambda$ and $\eta$, and the configuration yielding a better MIP GAP can be selected.
+For smaller sample sizes, L1 regularization performs better, whereas for larger sample sizes, L2 regularization typically yields good results and is faster.